jmcuneo/a1-gettingstarted/README.md

 ## Option 1 - Clone to computer, push to Github, import to Glitch (recommended)
-3. Complete some technical and/or design achievements (see below).

 5. Test your project to make sure that when someone goes to your main page, it displays correctly.
 You can do this locally by simply running `node server.js` from within the assignment directory and then going to `localhost:3000` in your browser.
 6. Modify the README file according to the specification below.
 7. Commit and push all your changes to GitHub.